 Caffeine and Hair Growth Research

-However, it seems like there have been a number of other studies conducted in recent years that have concluded a favorable impact upon hair growth after the application of topical caffeine.
+Some other studies conducted in recent years also concluded a favorable impact upon hair growth after the application of topical caffeine.

 - In 2007, German researchers found that caffeine by itself was effective at stimulating hair growth.